-And yes, there's that saying… you don't know what you don't know.
+And yes, there's that saying that you don't know what you don't know.

 Sometimes that's a good thing.
 Going without too much of a plan can result in some wonderful surprise experiences.

-Solo Travel to a New City: The Do’s
+Solo Travel to a New City: The Do List

-- Study a map before you go.
+- Study a map.
 Get to know what's up and what's down.
 Is the city organized on a grid?
 Are there landmarks that can be seen from many directions that could be your guide?
 In New York City you'll notice that streets run east and west while avenues run north and south.
-In Toronto the CN Tower is near the lake and therefore south.
+In Toronto, the CN Tower is near the lake and therefore south.
 Glean this kind of information by studying a map and navigating a new city will be easier.

 - Identify your priorities.
-From guide books to blogs, there are so many ways of doing this.
+From guidebooks to blogs, there are so many ways of doing this.
 Check out our Destination section to learn what we have on your city of choice.
-Go to the UNESCO site and their World Heritage List to learn whether there is a cultural or natural site of great significance in or near your destination.
-Another favorite is to look up city tours and see what's on offer.
+Go to the UNESCO site and their World Heritage List to find out whether there is a cultural or natural site of great significance in or near your destination.
+Look up city tours and see what's on offer.
 You don't have to take a tour.
 Just looking at the itinerary will help you decide what you don't want to miss.
-Viator.com and Urban Adventures are great places to start for this.
+Viator.com and Urban Adventures are great places to start.

 - Prepare the basics you need for every trip.
 This is not specific to solo travel to a new city but it needs to be part of all travel plans.
-Read our trip planning page and make sure you have insurance, a VPN to protect your privacy on public WiFi, a spare credit card and more.
-We have a simple VPN setup guide here.
+Read our trip planning page to find our recommended resources and products that we personally use, make sure you know what to look for and secure travel insurance, and get a VPN to protect your privacy on public Wi-Fi.

 - Take transit from the airport or train station to your accommodation.
-May as well start saving and learning to get around by transit right away.
+You may as well start saving and learning to get around by transit right away.

 - Talk to the desk clerk or concierge.
 As a solo traveler you want to leave a crumb trail behind you.
 Chat with the desk clerk about the best way to get to your first stop.
-That allows him or her know that you're alone and where you're going – you don't need to be obvious about this.
-Grab the hotel's card so that you have no problem getting back at the end of the day.
+That allows them to know that you're alone and where you're going – you don't need to be obvious about this.
+Grab the hotel's business card so you’ll have the address handy and have no problem getting back at the end of the day.

 - Listen to locals.
 People will love to tell you where to go.
-Sometimes you have to explain that you're looking to do things and go places that they go – not the places that tourists go.
-Once they get it you'll start receiving inside tips for food, sporting events, theater…
+Sometimes you’ll need to explain that you're looking to do things and go places that they go – not the places that tourists go.
+Once they get it, you'll start receiving insider tips for food, sporting events, theater, etc.

-Solo Travel to a New City: The Don’ts
+Solo Travel to a New City: The Don't List

 - Don't plan too much.
 You'll want to have time to be spontaneous and go with the flow – whether that flow is a surprising opportunity or a plan that didn't work out and ate up your time.

-- Don't take cabs.
-There is so much to be seen and learned by walking and taking public transport – never mind the savings you'll enjoy.
-Take a cab at night if safety is an issue but otherwise slow down and enjoy the getting around as much as the getting there.
+- Don't take cabs if you can walk or take transit.
+There is so much to be seen and learned by walking and taking public transport, not to mention the savings you'll enjoy.
+Take a cab or Uber at night if safety is an issue but otherwise slow down and enjoy the getting around as much as the getting there.

 - Don't just stay in the city center.
 Get outta town.
 Find out what's in the suburbs and even farther afield.
 A day trip beyond your city destination really rounds out your travel experience.
 I'm thinking of my trip to the Blue Mountains out of Sydney and Tai O, a fishing village outside of Hong Kong.